 Many of Shark’s vacuum heads are ingeniously designed to suction up more dirt and debris, such as the DuoClean heads.
 To clean this head, turn it over and check for any blockages that will be preventing you from getting a full clean.
-If you have a vacuum with Anti-Hair Wrap technology, you shouldn’t find clumps of hair here, but on the rare chance you do, make sure to (very, very) carefully cut away the hair with scissors.
+If you have a vacuum with anti-air wrap technology, you shouldn’t find clumps of hair here, but on the rare chance you do, make sure to cut away the hair with scissors (very, very) carefully.

 6. Hand wash the heads

-Those DuoClean heads we mentioned incorporate soft rollers, to maximize pick-up.
+Those DuoClean heads we mentioned incorporate soft rollers to maximize pick-up.
 Clean it by pulling it out of the vacuum head and handwashing it.
-These rollers can take up the 24 hours to dry (thanks to their fluffiness) so don’t be alarmed if you need to wait a while before reinserting.
+These rollers can take up to 24 hours to dry (thanks to their fluffiness), so don’t be alarmed if you need to wait a while before reinserting.

 7. Keep checking back for blockages

-Inspect the handheld wand of your vacuum for blockages regularly, making sure to remove any dust or debris you find.
-Sometimes a light tap can help remove those disturbances.
+Inspect the handheld wand of your vacuum for blockages regularly, removing any dust or debris you find.
+Sometimes, a light tap can help remove those disturbances.